crispinprojects/talkcalendar/README.md

 ### Wayland

 GTK4 supports [Wayland](https://wayland.freedesktop.org/) which is a replacement for the X11 window system protocol.
+The XDG_SESSION_TYPE variable stores the type of display server the system is using.
 To check if you are running Wayland or X11 use the command below.

 ```
 echo $XDG_SESSION_TYPE
 ```
 It will output either "wayland" or "x11".

 The GNOME desktop environment (GNOME Shell written in C and GTK) uses the Mutter compositor which supports both Xorg and Wayland and defaults to Wayland when the environment variable is set as shown below.